-- 1. Products submitted for testing or evaluation must be production models or working prototypes.
-Prototypes of plastic products must be in their final form (i.e., construction and materials) when tested, even if the prototypes are produced using a molding/manufacturing process that is different than that used in final production.
-Plastic products that pass testing and are certified will be certified AS THEY ARE TESTED (i.e. with those specifications).
-Changes to certified products will likely require a new test or removal of the product from the IGBC list of certified products. - 2.
-Products that pass testing and can be configured in different sizes by adding or subtracting modules (e.g. metal garbage bag or can enclosures, expandable backpacking canisters, etc.) will be certified only in the configuration tested by the IGBC. - 3.
+- Products submitted for testing or evaluation must be production models or working prototypes.
+Prototypes of plastic products must be in their final form (i.e., construction and materials) when tested, even if the prototypes are produced using a molding/manufacturing process that is different from that used in final production.
+Products that pass testing and are certified will be certified AS THEY ARE TESTED (i.e. with those specifications).
+Changes to certified products will likely require a new test; if the IGBC is not notified of changes to a certified product, that product may be removed from the IGBC list of certified products. - 2.
+Products that can be configured in different sizes by adding or subtracting modules (e.g. metal garbage bag or can enclosures, expandable backpacking canisters, etc.) will be certified only in the configuration tested if it passes testing. - 3.
 Products must be received by the testing facility fully-assembled and ready to test. - 4.
 No more than three products can be submitted for testing at one time; additional products can be submitted for testing at a later date. - 5.
 Testing fees must be paid in advance of testing and fees are not refundable (except when testing facilities are unable to perform a test).
 Please keep this in mind when submitting multiple products. - 6.
 Coolers must be submitted with locks or another locking mechanism of an appropriate size.
 If lock shanks are too long and allow for a gap of 1/4" or greater between the lid and cooler body, the cooler will automatically fail the test. - 7.
-Product submitters are welcome to attend testing, and testing facilities will make every attempt to maintain the prearranged scheduled test date and time.
+Product submitters are welcome to attend testing, and testing facilities will try to maintain the prearranged scheduled test date and time.
 Please be aware that unexpected situations sometimes arise and testing might be postponed as a result.